QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 Getting Started
 -----------------------

+Recall that the easiest way to get started with these notebooks is to follow the :ref:`cloning instructions <clone_lectures>` earlier

-Recall that, to start Jupyter on your local machine, you should ``cd`` there in your terminal and type
+In a nutshell, you should ``git clone`` the `notebooks repository <https://github.com/quantecon/lecture-jl-notebooks`, ``cd`` there in a terminal, and run

 .. code-block:: none